57 S. Center Drive

 The Purchasing Office also utilizes the State of Virginia’s eProcurement Portal, eVA, for posting of all solicitations over $30,000.
 To view the state listings visit VBO (Virginia Business Opportunities) at www.eva.virginia.gov under Business Opportunities

-The Purchasing Office makes every effort to directly notify registrants of upcoming solicitations according to their classification; however, to insure knowledge of a solicitation, it is suggested to visit this website regularly for updates, monitor the Virginia Business Opportunities postings at www.eva.virginia.gov under Business Opportunities, and register with the State of Virginia.
-The eProcurement Portal, eVA, offers vendors the opportunity for business with over 13000 users from state Agencies and local Public Bodies.
-Registration is free and includes automatic notification of statewide solicitations and Quick Quotes.
+The Purchasing Office makes every effort to directly notify registrants of upcoming solicitations according to their classification; however, to insure knowledge of a solicitation, it is suggested to visit the Bonfire Portal regularly for updates.

 The County of Botetourt is exempt from all Federal excise and State sales taxes.
 Upon request, the Purchasing Office can issue an exemption certificate.

 A. The Virginia Public Procurement Act permits the County to establish small purchase procedures, not requiring competitive sealed bids or competitive negotiation for single or term contracts for (i) goods and services other than professional services and (ii) no transportation-related construction, if the aggregate or sum of all phases is not expected to exceed $100,000; however, such small purchase procedures shall provide for competition whenever practicable.
 The Act also permits single or term contracts for professional services, provided that the aggregate or sum of all phases is not expected to exceed $60,000.